 Even though Audacity or another audio editing program can clean up some of the “noise” a lot of vinyl records are well loved and used, and not pristine.

 This isn’t the fault of the turntable.
-A scratched or dirty record makes editing the sound so pleasant to listen to, somewhat more challenging.
+A scratched or dirty record makes editing the sound so pleasant to listen to, and somewhat more challenging.

 Vinyl records are delicate and you can’t just wash dust and dirt away as tap water can abrade the surface.
 Record cleaners and cleaning devices can help you to get a better if not great recording.

-We used a simple disc washer on a nearly pristine album for our test, but if your records are well loved, know that really good record cleaning devices are not cheap.
+We used a simple disc washer on a nearly pristine album for our test, but if your records are well-loved, know that really good record cleaning devices are not cheap.
 They will cost anywhere from under $100 to thousands of dollars.

 Without any cleansing before recording, you will hear every hiss pop and click transferred to the digital version.